3. Write your first query

 Launch type:

-The fields you add in this set of brackets will be fetched for every launch in the list.
+The fields you add in this set of braces will be fetched for every launch in the list.
 Click the buttons next to

 id and